The

 6. Dreaming Hill

-(improvisation on an original song by The Children [Gibbens/Weston])
+(improvisation on a song by The Children;

 7. Slides (words